GIT-PUSH

 git-receive-pack

 program on the remote end.
-Sometimes useful when pushing to a remote repository over ssh, and you do not have the program in a directory on the default $PATH.
+Sometimes useful when pushing to a remote repository over ssh, and you do not have the program in a directory on the default

---[no-]force-with-lease, --force-with-lease=<refname>, --force-with-lease=<refname>:<expect>
+--force-with-lease, --no-force-with-lease, --force-with-lease=<refname>, --force-with-lease=<refname>:<expect>

 -

-Usually, "git push" refuses to update a remote ref that is not an ancestor of the local ref used to overwrite it.
+refuses to update a remote ref that is not an ancestor of the local ref used to overwrite it.

-This option overrides this restriction if the current value of the remote ref is the expected value. "git push" fails otherwise.
+This option overrides this restriction if the current value of the remote ref is the expected value.

 Imagine that you have to rebase what you have already published.
 You will have to bypass the "must fast-forward" rule in order to replace the history you originally published with the rebased history.
-If somebody else built on top of your original history while you are rebasing, the tip of the branch at the remote may advance with her commit, and blindly pushing with
+If somebody else built on top of your original history while you are rebasing, the tip of the branch at the remote may advance with their commit, and blindly pushing with

 --force

-will lose her work.
+will lose their work.

 This option allows you to say that you expect the history you are updating is what you rebased and want to replace.
 If the remote ref still points at the commit you specified, you can be sure that no other people did anything to the ref.
 It is like taking a "lease" on the ref without explicitly locking it, and the remote ref is updated only if the "lease" is still valid.